-List of individuals and entities which are subject to various sanction measures such as freezing of assets / accounts, denial of financial services etc., as approved by Security Council Committee is available on the United Nations website / Ministry of Home Affairs, Government of India (Gol).
-These names -may be monitored closely.
+List of designated individuals and entities which are subject to various sanction measures such as freezing of assets / accounts, denial of financial services etc., as approved by Security Council Committee is available on the United Nations website / Ministry of Home Affairs, Government of India (GoI).
+These names may be monitored closely.
 The transactions of these clients are scrutinized regularly for the purpose of STR reporting and they could also be subject to enhanced due diligence.
-AMC's must note that very stringent standards apply (especially time lines for reporting to authorities), where their clients, if any, are found on the list of UNSCR / MHA.
+AMC's must note that very stringent standards apply (especially time lines for reporting to authorities), where their clients, if any, are found on the designated list3.
 These are reporting standards prescribed by the regulator.
+AMC's have to ensure that accounts are not opened in the name of anyone whose name is part of designated list.
+AMC's shall also file a STR with FIU-IND covering all transactions carried or attempted in the accounts covered under the list of designated individuals/entities.
+Full details of accounts bearing resemblance with any of the designated individuals/entities in the list shall be intimated to the Central [designated] Nodal Officer for the UAPA at Fax No.011-23092551 and also conveyed over telephone No. 011-23092548.
+The particulars apart from being sent by post shall necessarily be conveyed on email id: jsctcr-mha@gov.in.